Worker-priest

-Although the movement did spread to many other countries such as Belgium and Italy, the French were always the most prominent.
+Although the movement spread to many other countries such as Belgium and Italy, the French were always the most prominent.
 The movement was an attempt to "rediscover the masses" of industrial class workers who had become largely disaffected with the church.

 History

-Father Jacques Loew, who began working in the docks of Marseilles in 1941, effectively started the worker-priest movement.
-Loew had been sent by the Dominican Father Lebret to "study the condition of the working classes" but not to actually join the workers.
+Jacques Loew, a Dominican priest, who began working in the docks of Marseille in 1941, effectively started the worker-priest movement.
+Loew had been sent by fellow Dominican Louis-Joseph Lebret to "study the condition of the working classes" but not to actually join the workers.

-In 1944, the first worker-priest missions were set up in Paris under its Archbishop Emmanuel Célestin Suhard, and then later in Lyons and Marseille.
+In 1944, the first worker-priest missions were set up in Paris under its Archbishop Emmanuel Célestin Suhard, and then later in Lyon and Marseille.
 The Church hoped, by "putting young priests into secular clothes and letting them work in factories, to regain the confidence of the French working class, which [had] almost completely abandoned the Catholic faith."